opencontainers/image-tools/cmd/oci-unpack/oci-unpack.1.md

   The ref pointing to the manifest to be unpacked.
 This must be present in the "refs" subdirectory of the image. (default "v1.0")

 **--type**
   Type of the file to unpack.
-If unset, oci-image-tool will try to auto-detect the type.
+If unset, oci-unpack will try to auto-detect the type.
 One of "imageLayout,image"

 # EXAMPLES
 ```
 $ skopeo copy docker://busybox oci:busybox-oci
 $ mkdir busybox-bundle
-$ oci-image-tool unpack --ref latest busybox-oci busybox-bundle
+$ oci-unpack unpack --ref latest busybox-oci busybox-bundle
 tree busybox-bundle
 busybox-bundle
 ├── bin